Longitude: History

-The chronometer
+The Chronometer

 In response to the problems of navigation, a number of European maritime powers offered prizes for a method to determine longitude at sea.
 The best-known of these is the Longitude Act passed by the British parliament in 1714.
 It offered two levels of rewards, for solutions within 1° and 0.5°.
-Rewards were given for two solutions: lunar distances, made practicable by the tables of Tobias Mayer developed into an nautical almanac by the Astronomer Royal Nevil Maskelyne; and for the chronometers developed by the Yorkshire carpenter and clock-maker John Harrison.
+Rewards were given for two solutions: lunar distances, made practicable by the tables of Tobias Mayer developed into a nautical almanac by the Astronomer Royal Nevil Maskelyne; and for the chronometers developed by the Yorkshire carpenter and clock-maker John Harrison.
 Harrison built five chronometers over more than three decades.
-This work was supported and rewarded with thousands of pounds from the Board of Longitude, but he fought to receive money up to the top reward of £20,000, finally receiving an additional payment in 1773 after the intervention of parliament.
+This work was supported and rewarded with thousands of pounds from the Board of Longitude, but he fought to receive money up to the top reward of £20,000, finally receiving an additional payment in 1773 after the intervention of Parliament.
 It was some while before either method became widely used in navigation.
 In the early years, chronometers were very expensive, and the calculations required for lunar distances were still complex and time-consuming.
 Lunar distances came into general use after 1790.
 Chronometers had the advantages that both the observations and the calculations were simpler, and as they became cheaper in the early 19th century they started to replace lunars, which were seldom used after 1850.

 The first working telegraphs were established in Britain by Wheatstone and Cooke in 1839, and in the US by Morse in 1844.
 It was quickly realised that the telegraph could be used to transmit a time signal for longitude determination.
 The method was soon in practical use for longitude determination, especially in North America, and over longer and longer distances as the telegraph network expanded, including western Europe with the completion of transatlantic cables.
-The US Coast Survey was particularly active in this development, and not just in the United States.
+The United States Coast Survey, renamed the United States Coast and Geodetic Survey in 1878, was particularly active in this development, and not just in the United States.
 The Survey established chains of mapped locations through Central and South America, and the West Indies, and as far as Japan and China in the years 1874–90.
 This contributed greatly to the accurate mapping of these areas.

 While mariners benefited from the accurate charts, they could not receive telegraph signals while under way, and so could not use the method for navigation.
 This changed when wireless telegraphy (radio) became available in the early 20th century.
 Wireless time signals for the use of ships were transmitted from Halifax, Nova Scotia, starting in 1907 and from the Eiffel Tower in Paris from 1910.
 These signals allowed navigators to check and adjust their chronometers frequently.

 Radio navigation systems came into general use after World War II.
 The systems all depended on transmissions from fixed navigational beacons.
 A ship-board receiver calculated the vessel's position from these transmissions.
 They allowed accurate navigation when poor visibility prevented astronomical observations, and became the established method for commercial shipping until replaced by GPS in the early 1990s.